Legobas/mqtt4rclone/README.md

 Because it is based on the MQTT protocol can it be easily be integrated with home automation systems, like Home Assistant, Domoticz or Node-RED.
 One example would be to upload the images or videos captured by a security camera to cloud-based storage services.

+### How it workes

+RClone is started in 'Remote Control' mode, so it can be controlled by its HTTP API.
+The mqtt4rclone service will send the MQTT JSON message it receives to the Rclone API, using the MQTT topic to create the Rclone url.
+Than will Rclone perform the action like synchronizing with a cloud storage.
+Actions which take a long time like sync or copy are handled as a job and return a HTTP response immediately.
+After the HTTP call is completed the response message is sent back to an MQTT topic.
+This is safely done using only the local network environment of the container.

 ## Installation

 MQTT4Rclone is available as a Docker [Docker container](#docker) on [DockerHub](https://hub.docker.com/r/legobas/mqtt4rclone)